viccross/zvm-simplestats/README.md

 ## Components
 The components of the tool are as follows:
-* HTTP server (not part of this distributable - any server is usable after the Apache SSI dependency was removed)
 * Perl script (invoked by `cron`) to generate JSON and text files
 * HTML page served by Apache and containing Javascript code to query and process JSON file and draw the dials.

 ### Dependencies
-The tool is dependent on the following code:
+* HTTP server (any server is usable now that there is no Apache SSI dependency)
+* Perl (whatever comes with your Linux should be fine)
+* `vmcp` (to issue z/VM commands).  `vmcp` is usually run by UID 0, but you can run under a different user id if you prefer by doing the following:
+  * Create a user for running the Perl script.
+This user would require access to write to the `zvm-stats` directory under the webroot
+  * Set up `sudo` to allow the user runing the script to issue `vmcp`
+  * Either edit the script and replace `vmcp` with `sudo vmcp` or alias `vmcp` to `sudo vmcp` for the user

+The following code is included under the terms of their respective licences (MIT License):
 * JustGage
 * Raphael vector image library (version 2.1.4 supplied)

-These dependencies are included under the terms of their respective licences (MIT License)

 To get full information display the z/VM guest in which the Perl script runs must have z/VM command authority to issue the following:
 * `INDICATE LOAD`